BlueByteSystemsInc/PDMShell/src/EVAL.md

 - `$id`: The file ID.
 - `$revision`: The current revision of the file (PDM revision, not the PDM variable).
 - `$version`: The current version of the file.
+- `$state`: The current workflow state name of the file.
+- `$stateID`: The current workflow state ID of the file.
+- `$workflow`: The workflow name for the file's current state.
+- `$workflowID`: The workflow ID for the file's current state.
 - `$filePath`: The full local path of the file.
 - `$localPath`: The full local path of the file.
 - `$completefilename`: Legacy full local path of the file.